THERE AND BACK AGAIN

 curators: Kati Kivinen and Saara Hacklin

 Museum of Contemporary Art Kiasma, Helsinki, Finland

-The artworks in the exhibition reflect a time characterised by the mobility of people, goods and labour, but also by tensions between superpowers.
-The Soviet era with its restrictions, traumas and memories looms in the background.
-Many of the artists grew up in the Baltic region in the 1980s and 90s, and experienced their countries’ reindependence.
+The artworks in the exhibition reflect a time characterized by the mobility of people, goods, and labor, but also by tensions between superpowers.
+The Soviet era with its restrictions, traumas, and memories looms in the background.
+Many of the artists grew up in the Baltic region in the 1980s and 90s and experienced their countries’ independence.
 Many have studied and worked outside of their homeland, some in Finland.

 writes Maija Rudovska for the exhibition catalogue